openvinotoolkit/training_extensions/docs/source/explanation/algorithms/segmentation/semantic_segmentation.rst

                 ...
                 └── N.png

-Where we have images and segmentation annotations masks with the same naming.
-Then we also can start training directly passing the training and validation root paths as well as the training and validation segmentation masks paths like in the following command line:
+We also can start training directly passing the training and validation root paths as well as the training and validation segmentation masks paths like in the following command line:

 .. code-block::